The 5 Types of Keyword Matches on Google Ads

 3. Broad Match

-Examples for plastic surgery: cosmetic surgeon, rhinoplasty
+Examples of broad matches for plastic surgery: cosmetic surgeon, rhinoplasty

-5. Negative Match
+4. Negative Match

-Example terms for plastic surgery practices: -cheap, -cheapest, -advertising, -hiring -salary
+Example terms for plastic surgery practices: cheap, cheapest, advertising, hiring, salary

 Choosing the Right Match Types for Your Keywords